 CPT is dedicated to producing bold, adventurous, new work.
-We champion creators of new performance-devising ensembles, directors, playwrights, choreographers, performance artists, and etcetera.
-Though we seek projects from national and international artists, we also make a special investment in local creators.
+We champion creators of new performance-devising ensembles, directors, playwrights, choreographers, performance artists, etc. Though we seek projects from national and international artists, we also make a special investment in local creators.

 - Request For Proposal process exclusively for local artists open to directors, choreographers, performance artists, and playwrights for consideration for our season of full productions.

-- The General Submission process for our season of full productions (see below) for non-local artists.
+- The General Proposal process for our season of full productions (see below) for non-local artists.

-The General Submission process requires more from submitting playwrights, but through this process we can better guarantee that each application receive more attention from Associate Artistic Director Beth Wood or Executive Artistic Director Raymond Bobgan.
+The General Proposal process requires more from submitting playwrights, but through this process we can better guarantee that each application receives more attention from Executive Artistic Director Raymond Bobgan.
 This process also reduces our response time which used to be as long as 18 months.
-The whole purpose of these guidelines is to increase the chance of us selecting work from general submissions.
+The whole purpose of these guidelines is to increase the chance of us selecting work from general proposals.